-What happens if I miss the deadline?
+What happens if I miss the annual deadline?
 When is your next grant deadline?

-We will not accept applications after the March 1 deadline.
+We will not accept full proposals after the March 1 deadline.
 The next opportunity to apply for a grant will be March 1 of the following year.

 My organization has a fiscal agent.
 Can I still submit a funding request?